Nar Phu Valley Trek – 12 Day Epic Remote Trek

 - Accommodation: Accommodation during the trek, usually in teahouses or lodges.
 This typically includes accommodations in Kathmandu and Pokhara before and after the trek in 3 star hotel on BB plan. (twin sharing basis)

-- Meals: Most packages will include three meals a day (breakfast, lunch, and dinner) during the trek.also includes two times hot beverage (in breakfast and lunch) and seasonal fruits after dinner.
+- Meals: Most packages will include three meals a day (breakfast, lunch, and dinner) during the trek.
+Also includes hot beverage in breakfast and lunch, and dinner.

 - Transportation: Ground transportation from Kathmandu to the trailhead (usually Besisahar) and from the end point of the trek back to Kathmandu.